Think property management companies just collect and cash rent checks? Think again.

 For example: If you’ve lived in Miami your entire life, you probably don’t know what kind of winter preparation and maintenance a house in Chicago will require.
 A local property manager will know how to best optimize the maintenance and marketing of your property for where it’s located.

-Working with a property manager also gives you the flexibility to expand your search footprint, and own in real estate markets that offer the returns you seek.
+Working with a residential property management company also gives you the flexibility to expand your search footprint and own in real estate markets that offer the returns you seek.

 If you live in San Francisco or New York City, you may not be able to afford the high cost of investment properties in your area.
 Or perhaps you seek diversification, and want to invest in a market outside of where you already own a home.
-Having a property manager allows you to own in markets that fits your investing goals—without geographic limitations.
+Hiring a residential property management company allows you to own in markets that fits your investing goals — without geographic limitations.

 2. Know landlord-tenant laws and regulations

 Keeping abreast of landlord-tenant laws can feel like an overwhelming task for property owners, especially if they own rental homes in multiple locations.

 Not only will your property manager have strong expertise of current laws, regulations and ordinances, they’ll also know how to correctly address them.
 This will help avoid issues from the get go, and having to deal with them down the road.

 For many landlords, maintenance requests are often the biggest pain point.
 The promise of passive income no longer seems so alluring when you’re trying to get a raccoon out of a tenant’s chimney in a safe and humane way at 3 a.m. (fun fact: One of Roofstock’s certified property managers actually did this).